Please mark your calendars for the upcoming 25th Annual PNW-SETAC meeting to be held in Bellingham, WA

 2015 Meeting Program and Theme!

 The theme of the 2015 meeting is "Complex Site Remediation" in keeping with the meeting's location near the Portland Harbor Superfund site.
-The 2015 Draft Meeting Program can be accessed by clicking here.
-If you want to take a quick look at the Meeting Agenda please click here.
-The final version of the Meeting Program should be ready in early April so please check back then!
+The 2015 Meeting Program can be accessed by clicking HERE.
+If you want to take a quick look at the Meeting Agenda please click HERE.
+The final version of the Meeting Program should be ready by mid-April so please check back then!

 Meeting and Chapter updates are sent out to our members via email periodically.
 If you would like to get on our email list, please contact our Chapter Secretary.